cryptot3ddybear/cryptot3ddybear.github.io/content/posts/scam-explained-bsc-stealthy-lp-block.md

 # Thanks & Final thoughts

-- thanks to TokenSniffer for giving a lead on this scam
+- thanks to [TokenSniffer](https://twitter.com/Token_Sniffer) for giving a lead on this scam, screenshots and validating the flow
-- thanks to Solidity devs: A, B for checking the content
+- thanks to Solidity devs: [Alex Vinogradov](http://linkedin.com/in/oleksiivinogradov) for validating the approve-transferFrom flow during add liquidity
 - msg [@cryptot3ddybear](https://twitter.com/cryptot3ddybear) on Twitter if you found a scam and want to know how it works or increase your chances to not fell for it again